WhatsARanjit/get_shows/README.md

 the intended file.
 Provide the directory here.

 `shows`:<br />
-This has is where you will specify at the least, the name of the shows you are concerned with.
+This is where you will specify at the least, the name of the shows you are concerned with.
 For example, you can simple say 'Full House' or if you are concerned with a certain season, use 'Full House S03'.
 If you